codebiet/clubassets/README.md

 # ClubAssets
-This Repository contain club stuff related to Guidelines, Best Practices, Code Of Conduct etc., Members and Participants are expected to follow up these set of rules during their active period with club.
+This Repository contain club stuff related to Guidelines, Best Practices, Code of Conduct etc., Members and Participants are expected to follow up these set of rules during their active period with club.

 ## Code of Conduct